 This guidance was developed with the help of Together for Short Lives, Paediatric Critical Care Society, clinicians from a wide range of specialties, and families.

 Guidance for health professionals and families around seeking and providing external second opinions.
-A shorter guide for families is also available below.
+A shorter guide for families is also available above.

 Our recommendations aim to support this guidance being adopted nationally and locally.
 They include supporting families, the paediatric workforce, and education and training.